 Safety

 Oxford is generally a safe place in which to study and explore; nevertheless, you should minimize any risks by remaining alert and taking precautions.
-Read more on the University of Oxford website: Personal Safety.
+Students will be briefed about safety protocols during programme orientation.
 You can also familiarize yourself with any current travel or health advisories for the United Kingdom by visiting the U.S. State Department and Centers for Disease Control & Prevention (CDC) websites.

 Many of the faculty and staff have lived in Oxfordshire for years.
 During orientation, we will discuss basic guidelines to follow to help you feel confident and safe during your time here.
 If you have any questions prior to departure, please contact your admissions advisor.